The establishment and implementation of a safety management system (SMS) is a key work health and safety requirement for mines.

 - the competency requirements for positions in the structure.

-Like all workplaces, workers in a mining operation need to be provided with a level of supervision that is appropriate to their experience and capability.
-New and less experienced workers must be provided with a closer level of supervision than workers who are more familiar with the task.
+Like all workplaces, workers in a mining operation must be provided with a level of supervision that is appropriate to their experience and capability.
+For example, new and less experienced workers need a closer level of supervision than workers who are more familiar with the task.

 Once the SMS has been developed, it is important that it be implemented effectively and be continuously reviewed and improved as required.
 How it will be implemented, reviewed and evolve is also a key part of the SMS document.